hibernate/hibernate-release-checker/README.md

 See the source of the script for more details.

+## Check history

+Artifacts that have been checked by team members are listed in `CHECKED.md`.

 ## Requirements

 * A GNU/Linux environment -- not tested on other POSIX environments.